eschanet/simplify/README.md

 where `fullLH.json` is the full likelihood you want to convert into a simplified likelihood.
 Simplify is able to read/write from/to stdin/stdout.

-Hit `simplify --help` for detailled information on the CLI.
+Hit `simplify --help` for detailed information on the CLI.

-### In python script
+### In Python script

-You can also use `simplify` in a python script, e.g. to create some validation and cross-check plots and tables.
+You can also use `simplify` in a Python script, e.g. to create some validation and cross-check plots and tables.

 ```py
 import pyhf